 Arrest on refusal to give name and address (Section 42 of CrPC)

 1) When any person has committed an offence in front of the police officer or he has accused of committing the non-cognizable offence, he refuses to give the name and address or provided a false name and address to the police officer.
 Such a police officer may arrest such a person to ascertain the name and address.

 2) When the police officer ascertained the true name and address of such person, then such person shall release on executing a bond with or without sureties.
 When such a person is not a resident of India, in that case, they shall secure a bond with surety or sureties resident of India.

-3) If the person failed to give true name and address within twenty-four hours from the time of arrest or he fails to execute the bond or to furnish surety, he shall immediately produce to the nearest magistrate having jurisdiction.
+3) If the person failed to give their true name and address within twenty-four hours from the time of arrest or he fails to execute the bond or to furnish surety, he shall immediately produce to the nearest magistrate having jurisdiction.

 Arrest by private person and procedure on such arrest (Section 43 of CrPC)

 1) When a person commits a non-bailable and cognizable offence in the presence of a private person or such person is proclaimed offender, such a private person may arrest such person without unnecessary delay shall makeover such person to the police officer.
 And in the absence of a police officer, take the custody of such person to the nearest police station.